 Her knowledge will live on in her books and through the countless people she enlightened with her work.

 Additional information can be found here and here.

-Readers, please enjoy this guest blog post by Cassandra Eason, author of The Witch's Book of Shadows, The Witch's Athame, and the new Everyday Psychic Defense.
+Readers, please enjoy this guest blog post by Jason Mankey, author of The Witch's Book of Shadows, The Witch's Athame, and the new Transformative Witchcraft.

-Readers, please enjoy this guest blog post by Laura Tempest Zakroff, author of the new Witch's Cauldron, Sigil Witchery, and the new Weave the Liminal.
+Readers, please enjoy this guest blog post by Laura Tempest Zakroff, author of The Witch's Cauldron, Sigil Witchery, and the new Weave the Liminal.

 For quite a few Witches, studying or working in a formal tradition or other kind of group is just not in the cards.
 Maybe there are none in the area, or if there are, it's not a good match in terms of personality or accessibility.
 So instead, they walk a solitary path, learning from books and personal experiences.
 There is absolutely nothing wrong with this approach at all!